GSA/code-gov-web/README.md

 tests.
 To add tests, simply create a file with `.spec.ts` as the extension and your tests will be included.

+## Deployment
+This app uses the `github-deploy` package for handling deployment.
+To configure deployment, customize the `config/github-deploy` and `webpack.github-deploy` files to match your settings.
+When ready to deploy, run `npm run github-deploy:dev` or `npm run github-deploy:prod`, depending on your intended destination.

+## Generating License Data
+To update the `dependency_licenses.json` file, run `npm run licenses`.

 ## File Structure
 The directories in `src/app` are organized around the pillars of Angular, along with several additional custom file types.
 When creating new files, be sure to add your file and any necessary templates, styles, and tests to a directory dedicated to your new file in the appropriate place.

+For the most part, components are organized based on the navigation structure of the app.
+For example, you can find Policy Guide content in `src/app/components/policy-guide`.

+## Component Structure
+Most Components have a `style`, `template`, and `component` file.
+Template files are composed of HTML with Angular syntax for inserting content and view conditionals.
+Styles are encapsulated by default unless the Component has `ViewEncapsulation` disabled, so global class names are generally not an issue.

 ## Style Guide
 This app follows the